ECON 105. Elements of Economics. 3 Credits.

 ECON 503.
 Government and Business.
 3 Credits.

 Advanced study of macroeconomic theoretical models with particular attention to the analysis of business cycles, income growth and evaluation of public policies concerned with inflation and unemployment.
-Prerequisites: ECON 309 and ECON 416.
+Prerequisite or Corequisite: ECON 416.
+S.

 ECON 506.
 Econometrics.
 3 Credits.